thoddi/puffElement/README.md

 ### Defining an element

-PuffElement takes a single parameter, either a string or a JSON-style object (JavaScript object).
+PuffElement takes a single parameter, either a string or a JSON object (JavaScript object).
 If a string is passed, a textNode will be created.
 If an object is passed, it's properties will be the attributes of the created element.
 So the property names should be written the same way as the attribute names of the element.
-If the attribute name will have a dash in it the property key should have a underscore in it's place.
+If the attribute name will have a dash in it, the property key should have a underscore in it's place.
 ```
 PuffElement.createElement({ data_id: "el1"})